schauveau/wf-recorder/README.md

 - Pixel Format

-  > This is the representation of an uncompressed image ; so the individual pixels
+  > This is the representation of an uncompressed image ; so the individual
-  > also how they are organized to form an image (packed vs planar, argb vs bgra
+  > pixels also and how they are organized to form a full image (packed vs planar,
-  > vs rgba vs ...).
+  > argb vs bgra vs rgba vs, ...).
+  > The pixel format defines how the pixels are stored but not what color they represent.

+- Color space (and color range)

+  > The color space defines how the values stored in a pixel must be interpreted
+  > to produce an actual color.

 # Interesting Video Filters (for wl-recorder-x users).